The South coast of Lombok

 Here you find a chain of small pinnacles beginning in a depth of around 25m.

 All pinnacles are covered completely with soft colourful Corals in yellow, orange and purple.
-Beautiful Gorgonian fans, Whip Corals and Anemones with their inhabitants are here.
+Beautiful Gorgonian fans, Whip corals and

-It is normally more a spot for small fishes and corals, but even Manta Rays have been encountered.
+It is normally more a spot for small fishes and corals, but even Manta rays have been encountered.

 Wollis pinnacle - [6]